photoprism/photoprism-docs/docs/getting-started/faq.md

 It is a known issue that the user interface and backend operations, especially face recognition, can be slow or even crash on older hardware due to a lack of resources.
 Like most applications, PhotoPrism has certain requirements and our development process does not include testing on unsupported or unusual hardware.

 In many cases, performance can be improved through optimizations.
-Since their implementation can be very time-consuming and cost-intensive, users and developers must decide on a case-by-case basis whether this provides sufficient benefit in relation to the costs or whether the use of more powerful hardware is faster and cheaper overall.
+Since these can prove to be very time-consuming and cost-intensive in practice, users and developers must decide on a case-by-case basis whether this provides sufficient benefit in relation to the costs or whether the use of more powerful hardware is faster and cheaper overall.

-That said, the good news is that PhotoPrism is Open Source.
-This means [users can become developers](https://docs.photoprism.app/developer-guide/) and submit [pull requests](https://docs.photoprism.app/developer-guide/pull-requests/) with performance improvements without the core team having to find a spot on their often overcrowded to-do list.
-Please do not open a problem report on GitHub Issues for poor performance on older hardware until a full cause and feasibility analysis has been performed.
+We kindly ask you not to open a problem report on GitHub Issues for poor performance on older hardware until a full cause and feasibility analysis has been performed.
 [GitHub Discussions](https://github.com/photoprism/photoprism/discussions) or any of our other public forums and communities are great places to start a discussion.

+That being said, one of the advantages of [open source software](https://docs.photoprism.app/developer-guide/) is that users can submit [pull requests](https://docs.photoprism.app/developer-guide/pull-requests/) with performance and other improvements they would like to see implemented.
+This will result in a much faster solution than waiting for a core team member to remotely analyze your problem and then provide a fix.

 ### Is a Raspberry Pi fast enough? ###